Be Careful About Relying on Magnetic Sweeper Strength Ratings, or Magnetic Field or Flux Density Quantifications

 a) Strength of the material (manufacturer’s Gauss rating)

 b) Size and weight of the magnet

 For example: The earth’s magnetic field is 0.5 Gauss and a refrigerator magnet is 10 Gauss.

 Considering only these numbers one would think that a refrigerator magnet is more powerful than the earth.
 This of course is incorrect, the earth, due to its immense size is immeasurably more powerful.

-We therefore had to come up with a way of communicating magnet strength that everyone would practically be able to relate to and understand, which is why we use the “maximum lifting height using a two and a half inch standard nail”.
+We have also attempted to come up with a way of communicating magnet strength that everyone would practically be able to relate to and understand, which is why we use the “maximum lifting height using a two and a half inch standard nail” measurement.

 Go ahead, share it…